eelisrossi/lab/readme.md

 ### Currently running:

 * Bind9 DNS-server that runs on two nodes
-* Glance dashboard

 ### To be added soon

 * Personal gitlab instance
 * Zabbix VM for monitoring my lab
-* Certificate Authority and other SSL certificate related services
 * A reverse proxy for easier usage of different web services that I self-host

 ## Lab environment